bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.06 Challenge Solution." />
 </p>

-In the last lesson, we created the Click Event Handler for the Next button and it&apos;s your job to create the Click Event Handler for the previous button.
+<p>In the last lesson, we created the Click Event Handler for the Next
+button and it&apos;s your job to create the Click Event Handler for the previous button.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 323. example, previous image click handler (193) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">